 2. Professional experience

-Motivate members to join your association and renew their membership by providing these benefits.
+Motivate members to join your association and renew their membership by providing these benefits as an incentive.

 For volunteers who want to make a positive impact or further a cause, provide advocacy opportunities or volunteer positions that directly contribute to meaningful projects.
 Communicate with these volunteers often by sharing their impact through video, photos and testimonials.
 When they feel like they’re making a difference, these volunteers will get value out of your association and stay with you.